Home » Tech » Cloud Computing: A Complete Understanding

 • Dedicated and secure

-You may customise your cloud computing approach to your tastes and internal processes because you have complete control over the infrastructure.
+You may customize your cloud computing approach to your tastes and internal processes because you have complete control over the infrastructure.

 Hybrid Cloud